phonometrica/phonometrica/docs/intro/start.rst

 Import metadata
 ~~~~~~~~~~~~~~~

-Phonometrica lets you import metadata from a CSV file.
-The CSV file must have the following structure:
+Phonometrica lets you import metadata from a tab-separated file.
+The file must have the following structure:

-* the first line must be header
+* the first line must be a header: the first field is ignored, and the following fields correspond to property categories.
-* the first column must contain the name of file to which we want to add metadata
+* the first column must contain the name of file to which we want to add metadata, and the following properties are values for the corresponding categories.
+Cells can be left empty for files files which doesn't have a certain property.
-* the separator must be the semicolon (``";"``)
+* the separator must be the tabulation character

 The cells in the first column represent file names, as they are normally displayed by your operating system.
 For instance,